jysru/MMF_LP_modes/README.md

 - Datasets: Generates datasets on support 2D grid for later usage: Pure GRIN LP modes, GRIN speckles (limited to N modes), or Propagated GRIN speckles (using defined mode coupling matrix).
 - Transforms: Fourier and Fresnel transforms.

 ## Examples

-- See [./notebooks/tutorial.ipynb](./notebooks/tutorial.ipynb) for basic library usage
+- See [./notebooks/tutorial.ipynb](./notebooks/tutorial.ipynb) for basic library usage.
+- See [./notebooks/generate_dataset.ipynb](./notebooks/generate_dataset.ipynb) for basic dataset generation.

 ## To-Do

 - Refactor architecture: Speckle is a sum of scalar fields, Beam is a scalar field, MockDeformableMirror is a particular scalar field.
 - Profile code and speed-up time consuming functions (particularly for heavy dataset generation).
 - Add support for Step-Index fibers.

 ## Notes